Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/index.md

 ## Acknowledgements & thanks

-Räd Borg's creation was powered by a mind that has absorbed many things.
+Rad Brats's creation was powered by a mind that has absorbed many things.
 Here are (to the best of my knowledge) the things that inspired or accompanied my creative process:
 - Adventure Time by Pendleton Ward
 - Kipo and the Age of Wonderbeasts by Radford Sechrist
 - Steven Universe by Rebecca Sugar